Aeronxt/aeronxhome/DEPLOYMENT.md

 1. In your GitHub repository, go to Settings > Secrets and variables > Actions

 2. Add the following secrets:
-   - `CLOUDFLARE_API_TOKEN`: Your Cloudflare API token with Pages permissions
+   - `CLOUDFLARE_API_TOKEN`: Your Cloudflare API token with Workers permissions
    - `CLOUDFLARE_ACCOUNT_ID`: Your Cloudflare account ID

-3. Push to the main branch to trigger automatic deployment
+3. Push to the master branch to trigger automatic deployment

 ## Environment Variables

 If you need to add environment variables for production:

-1. In the Cloudflare Dashboard, go to Pages > Your Project > Settings > Environment variables
-2. Add your production environment variables there
+1. Add them to the `[vars]` section in `wrangler.toml`
+2. Or use `wrangler secret put <KEY>` for sensitive values

 ## Custom Domain

 To add a custom domain:

-1. In the Cloudflare Dashboard, go to Pages > Your Project > Custom domains
+1. In the Cloudflare Dashboard, go to Workers & Pages > Your Worker > Settings > Triggers
-2. Add your domain and follow the DNS configuration instructions
+2. Add your custom domain and configure the route patterns

+## KV Storage

+This worker is configured to use Cloudflare KV for asset storage.
+Make sure to:

+1. Create a KV namespace in your Cloudflare dashboard
+2. Update the `kv_namespaces` section in `wrangler.toml` with your namespace IDs